This Potentially Catastrophic Inflation Surge Slipped Under the Radar (Until Now)

 And December didn’t show any signs of that trend letting up, with a price increase of 3.9% over December 2019.
 Keep in mind, we’re talking about food here.
 Technically this price surge isn’t a bubble ‑ it’s inflation.

-This is exactly what we expect to see when the Fed’s loose-money policies support bubbles in the housing, stock and credit markets.
-An excess of currency chasing a fixed supply of paper assets inflates prices, which isn’t a big problem as long as the feeding frenzy stays contained in the paper asset markets.
-So long as amateur day-traders stick to playing stock-market roulette with the likes of Tesla and GameStop, the day-to-day world can go about business as usual.
+This is exactly what we expect to see when the Fed’s loose-money policies support bubbles in asset markets.
+An excess of currency chasing a fixed supply of assets inflates prices, which isn’t a big problem as long as the feeding frenzy stays contained.
+So long as amateur day-traders stick to playing roulette, the day-to-day world can go about business as usual.

 Eventually, though, those inflated prices spill out of the financial sector.
 Newly-minted bitcoin billionaires and those who’ve profited from the Robinhood lottery take some cash out and start spending it on tangible goods.